KeeganCorrigan/the_weather_outside/README.md

 A mobile only app developed to check what the current weather is like outside.
 Unlike traditional apps, you get a neat gif of the current condition outside as well as a brief summary.
 Built to answer the simple question: What's the weather like outside?

+Special thanks to the [Dark Sky API](https://darksky.net/dev) for making this possible!

 Check it out live:

 [https://the-weather-outside.herokuapp.com/](https://the-weather-outside.herokuapp.com/)